gander-pages/gander.pl/docs/how-to-resolve-saoerror-when-using-create-nuxt-app.md

+---
-# How to resolve SAOError when using create-nuxt-app
+title: How to resolve SAOError when using create-nuxt-app
+tags: [nuxt, create-nuxt-app, sao, saoerror]
+---
+# {{ $frontmatter.title }}

 When: